-Having less sunshine and heat also increases your energy use, from the electricity decorating your porch or lighting up your backyard hockey rink, to watching a movie by the fireplace, and heating your hot tub to chase away the chill.
-But there are many ways you can add more energy conservation and safety to your enjoyment of Ottawa’s winter, such as:
+On the flip side, having less sunshine and heat also increases your energy use, from the electricity decorating your porch or lighting up your backyard hockey rink, to watching a movie by the fireplace, and heating your hot tub to chase away the chill.
+Thankfully, there are many ways you can add more energy conservation and safety to your enjoyment of Ottawa’s winter:

 - Use LED floodlights, flashlights, and other outdoor lights whenever possible (they use far less power than incandescent or halogen bulbs)